orbkit/orbkit/doc/manual.rst

 The Gaussian_ cube file (file extension: .cb) is a normal text file containing the important informations of the calculation.
-For large systems, the cube file requires a lot of space on the hard drive and plenty of time for its creation.
+For large systems, the cube file requires a lot of space on the hard drive and is very time-consuming.

 In contrast, the HDF5_ file format (file extension: .h5) which is a hierarchical data format can store and organize large amounts of numerical data.
 More